CLSungPaul/Record_and_AI_transcribe/README.md

 (please read if you don't know how to find the previous workplace environment in VS Code)

-Activate the previous workplace environment.
+1. Activate the previous workplace environment.

 click the icon or button in the following order:

    Python icon on the sidebar >> GLOBAL ENVIRONMENTS >> Venv >> [the needed venv you named] >> Icon of "Open in Terminal"

+2. Start to use it.

 ## Some problem I met
 1. scoop is gone (I use scoop to install ffmpeg, which is necessary for openai-whisper.)